Defective Children's Products

-- Cribs.
+Cribs.
 Cribs can pose many risk to infants; particularly the risks that an infant may get his or her head stuck in the vertical slats.
-Although “drop site” cribs were banned by the CPSC in 2011, many such cribs are still sold in secondhand stores and garage sales.
+Although “drop side” cribs were banned by the CPSC in 2011, many such cribs are still sold in secondhand stores and garage sales.

 Current Defective Children’s Products Recalls

 The CPSC maintains a list of recalls for defective children’s products.
 Because of the number and frequency concerning recalls for defective products, it is nearly impossible to monitor this list on a daily basis to find out about the latest products that have been recalled.

 What Can You Do if Your Child Has Been Significantly Injured or Has Died from a Defective Product?

 We understand the heartbreak, pain, and grief that result from a significant injury to our children.
 We also understand the tragic loss that occurs when a child has died.

 These circumstances demand full compensation and justice.
 As experienced trial lawyers, we will do everything in our power to get you the compensation and justice you deserve, and to seek to hold those responsible fully accountable for their damages.
 Like you, we want to make sure that no other children are harmed.